Aayan107/BBS-Basic-Banking-System/README.md

 The Stack on which the project has been built on:
   - Front End: HTML, CSS, Javascript (Bootstrap)
-  - Back End:  PHP, MySql
+  - Back End:  PHP, MySQL